 The MPG B550 Gaming Carbon Wifi is the most expensive B550 motherboard among all the boards listed here and it has the most amount of features that can be compared to a mid-end X570 motherboard.
 Except for the support for Nvidia SLI, and some onboard troubleshooting features which a sub $300 board usually has, it has everything for you to connect and take your system to the next level.

-It features a 14 power phase VRM with decent heat sinks and it’s perfect for any octa-core Ryzen processor as well as a processor like 3900X which has 12 cores although I don’t recommend going for the latter if strong overclocking is what you are thinking of.
+It features a 14 power phase VRM with decent heat sinks and it’s perfect for any octa-core Ryzen processor as well as a processor like 3900X or 5900X which has 12 cores although I don’t recommend going for the latter if strong overclocking is what you are thinking of.
 The Carbon Wifi, unfortunately, doesn’t have very good onboard troubleshooting features as I said before and only has Debug LEDs and a Clear CMOS button.
 It would have been better if MSI had equipped it with a Power & Reset buttons also which are missing on the ROG Strix B550 Gaming Wifi as well.

 Its I/O has 8x USB ports in total including the Type C and for internet connectivity, you will get a Realtek 2.5G LAN port and an Intel Wifi 6 supported wifi adapter.
 I recommend this board for overclocking if that’s your main goal but again sometimes I think that you would be better off with a motherboard like Gigabyte X570 AORUS ULTRA which also has a 14 power phase VRM and some better features with much less price but currently, the X570 motherboards are very expensive as compared to when they were launched.